What is a Hybrid Course?

 While HyFlex courses offer significant benefits to access and flexibility, they must address the logistical and pedagogic challenges of the different course modalities all at once, which make them potentially the most technology-dependent and resource-intensive.
 At Stanford, there are a limited number of classrooms that support HyFlex.

 For these reasons, if you are interested in offering a HyFlex solution (e.g., having some students join in-person classes via Zoom), we strongly recommend you first seek support from your department chair or unit director.
 Refer to the recommendations below.

 Hybrid courses have unique accreditation requirements

-- at least 50% of contact hours must be in-person
+- at least 50% of the contact hours required to complete the degree must be in-person

 - the remaining hours may be synchronous or asynchronous fully online.

 Remote learning during the pandemic was possible because of a waiver that expires at the end of the spring quarter 2021-2022 (June 30, 2022).
 Because of accreditation requirements on degree programs, you should consult with your department and dean’s office before planning or offering hybrid or distance courses.